Best Hostels in Ubud, Indonesia

 Wayan's Family Hostel on of the best hostels in Ubud for Solo Travellers

-What about cheapest hostels in Ubud?
+What about the cheapest hostels in Ubud?

-However, if you are traveling on a shoe-string budget ergo backpacking Ubud, and you wanna save every penny, there are ways to find the cheapest places in Ubud.
+Of course, there are always cheap hostels.
+But how do you actually find them?
+When you are traveling on a shoe-string budget and you want to save every dollar, there are ways to find the cheapest places in Ubud.

-2. Order the listing by price
+3. Order the listings by price

 Simple as that.